http://www.mistenergysystems.com

 Apparatus for generating steam, the apparatus including a

-the source of water for injecting liquid water from the source
+with the source of water for injecting liquid water from the

-of water at a pressure of at least about 10,000 psia, and an
+source of water at a pressure of at least about 10,000 psia,

-impact chamber having a contact surface onto which the
+and an impact chamber having a contact surface onto which

-injected water is contacted.
-Upon impact of the injected water
+the injected water is contacted.
+Upon impact of the injected

-with the contact surface of the impact chamber, the injected
+water with the contact surface of the impact chamber, the

-from the liquid state to a gaseous state following the contact
+transition from the liquid state to a gaseous state

-of the water with the contact surface, thereby generating
+following the contact of the water with the contact surface,

 FIELD